Middle East And Africa Biofertilizers Market Size and Share

 • 4.2 Market Drivers

-• 4.2.1 Expansion of organic-certified farmland
+• 4.2.1 Rapid expansion of organically certified farmland

 • 4.2.4 Salinity-mitigation programs in Gulf soils